Video Game: A Very Long Rope to the Top of the Sky

 - Brick Joke: In the first hours of play, the party finds a mansion with a maze in the front garden, and a servant trapped inside.
 Half playthrough later, after the time-skip, there is a soilder now.

-- Hidden within the large Infodump in the Central Research Database is the information that taking away a saecelium crystal from the "stable eight" configuration makes it very unstable.
-Rutger then proceeds to find this out the hard way!
+- Chekhov's Gun: Hidden within the large Infodump in the Central Research Database is the information that taking away a saecelium crystal from the "stable eight" configuration makes it very unstable.
+Rutger then proceeds to find this out the hard way.

-- Constructed World: The history, and prehistory, of the Lydian continents and the surface underneath them is fairly in-depth, including a few things that almost no one knows, and the PCs have to rediscover.
+- Constructed World: The history, and prehistory, of the Lydian continents and the surface underneath them is fairly in-depth, including a few things that almost no one knows, and the Player Characters have to rediscover.

 - Dawn of an Era: King Albus rejects the long-standing association of Balfur with the Church, and as a result (and, in fact, the primary goal) accepts Somnians into Balfur as humans, just like Lydians.
 So far, though, the only one who has taken advantage of this is Ivy.